Work for Us - FAQs

 Our camps are open to accept children from 8am – 6pm.

-Therefore, Camp Managers, Early Years Managers and those selected to be a Key First Aider will work 8am – 6pm.
+Therefore, Camp Managers, Early Years Managers, Key First Aiders will work 8am – 6pm.

 All other staff typically work 8.30am – 5.30pm, which is when most of the children are present on camp.